lupyuen/lupyuen.github.io/src/flash.md

 -   From [`BLOpenFlasher/bl602/ efuse_bootheader/ efuse_bootheader_cfg.conf`](https://github.com/bouffalolab/BLOpenFlasher/blob/main/bl602/efuse_bootheader/efuse_bootheader_cfg.conf)

--   Will be used for transforming Boot Image and Firmware Image
+-   Will be used for transforming Boot2 Bootloader and Firmware Image

 -   Also includes the Boot Header Configuration